River Bend Lodge has a private concession in South Africa's Addo Elephant Park,…

 Birdwatching: Embracing parts of five biomes, River Bend’s concession is home to an incredible 300 African bird species – the nearby Addo Park hosts even 400 species.
 All guides at the lodge are trained birders who can take you on a private birding trip.See more ideas for Birdwatching in South Africa

-Photographic: A resident photographer at River Bend Lodge in South Africa offers free courses, from basic introductions to editing and manipulation.
-He also assists guests to choose the right lens, settings, composition and positioning on game drives – actually making them photographic safaris!See more ideas for Photographic in South Africa
+Photography holidays: A resident photographer at River Bend Lodge in South Africa offers free courses, from basic introductions to editing and manipulation.
+He also assists guests to choose the right lens, settings, composition and positioning on game drives – actually making them photographic safaris!See more ideas for Photography holidays in South Africa

 Wildlife safaris: At River Bend you can choose between wildlife safaris in the lodge’s private concession, tailored to guests’ interests and schedules, and self-drives in South Africa’s Addo Park.
 This has a high density of elephants and many kudu, warthog, Burchell’s zebra and eland.See more ideas for Wildlife safaris in South Africa